-According to this theory, babies who are born in sanitised hospitals and come home to sparkling clean homes may be more prone to develop allergies.
+According to the hygiene hypothesis, babies who are born in sanitised hospitals and who come home to sparkling clean homes may be more prone to develop allergies.

-It has been suggested that modern living (a "western lifestyle") is associated with too little microbial stimulation early in life and that allergic and autoimmune disease could be a consequence of a “microbial deprivation syndrome”.
+It’s been suggested that modern living (a western lifestyle) is associated with too little microbial stimulation early in life, and that allergic and autoimmune disease could be a consequence of a “microbial deprivation syndrome”.

 Promising results have shown that probiotics could help to reduce infantile eczema.
 However, the European Academy of Allergy and Clinical Immunology concluded that evidence supporting the use of probiotics in the prevention and treatment of allergy is still preliminary.

-It’s still hypothesis, but the potential effects of probiotics are probably strongest during the first years of life when immune regulation and oral tolerance develop.
+It’s still a hypothesis, but the potential effects of probiotics are probably strongest during the first years of life, when immune regulation and oral tolerance develop.

 Reviewed by Kim Hofmann, registered dietitian, BSc Medical (Honours) Nutrition and Dietetics, BSc (Honours) Psychology.
 April 2018.